Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v5/breaking-changes/_index.en.md

    1. Make sure the PdfHandler class implements the ICustomPdfHandler interface.
     Navigate to PdfHandler.cs and add `: ICustomPdfHandler` after the class name.
 The class should allready have the method defined in the interface.
+    When adding the `ICustomPdfHandler`interface you also need to add a using statement `using Altinn.App.PlatformServices.Interface;`.

         ```csharp
         /// <summary>